jisokuor/weather_garden/output.md

 ## Date: May 31, 2024

 ## Weather Forecast
+**Date and Time:**

+* Current time: 03:00:00 AM on May 31st, 2024
-**Date and Time:** May 31st, 2024 at 03:00:00, 06:00:00, and 09:00:00
+* Next update: 06:00:00 AM on May 31st, 2024

-**Current Weather:**

-* **Temperature**: Current temperature is 12.72°C (54.76°F), feels like 12.35°C (50.43°F).
-Minimum temperature was 12.72°C (54.76°F) and maximum temperature was 15.52°C (59.92°F).
+**Temperature:**

+* Current temperature: 12.72 degrees Celsius (or -2.8 degrees Fahrenheit)
+* Feels like: 12.35 degrees Celsius (or -2.9 degrees Fahrenheit)
+* Minimum temperature recorded today: 12.72 degrees Celsius (or -2.8 degrees Fahrenheit)
+* Maximum temperature recorded today: 15.52 degrees Celsius (or 59.6 degrees Fahrenheit)

+**Weather Conditions:**

-* **Weather Conditions**: The current weather conditions are partly cloudy with a few clouds.
+* Currently, the weather is mostly cloudy with few clouds.

+**Wind:**

-* **Wind**: The wind speed is 1.48 meters per second (3.33 miles per hour), coming from the east-northeast direction, with gusts reaching up to 3.3 meters per second (7.42 miles per hour).
+* Speed: 1.48 meters per second (or approximately 3.3 miles per hour)
+* Direction: From the east-northeast (63 degrees)
+* Gust speed: 3.3 meters per second (or approximately 7.4 miles per hour)

+**Visibility:**

-* **Visibility**: The visibility is excellent at 10 kilometers (6.21 miles).
+* Visibility is 10 kilometers (6.2 miles) or better.

+**Humidity:**
-* **Humidity**: The humidity is relatively high at 88%.
+* Relative humidity is 88%.

+**Pressure:**
-* **Pressure**: The atmospheric pressure is 1014 hectopascals.
+* Atmospheric pressure at sea level: 1014 millibars

-**Forecast:**

-For the next 3 hours, we expect the temperature to rise slightly, reaching a maximum of 18.01°C (62.6°F) and feels like 17.67°C (63.81°F).

-At 06:00:00, the weather conditions are expected to be mostly cloudy with scattered clouds, wind speed will increase to 3.02 meters per second (6.72 miles per hour), coming from the east direction, with gusts reaching up to 4.51 meters per second (10.14 miles per hour).
-The humidity is expected to decrease slightly to 69%.

-By 09:00:00, the temperature will reach a maximum of 24.45°C (75.99°F) and feels like 24.15°C (75.65°F).
-The weather conditions are expected to be partly cloudy with few clouds, wind speed will remain steady at 3.33 meters per second (7.42 miles per hour), coming from the southeast direction, with gusts reaching up to 3.85 meters per second (8.58 miles per hour).

-**Note:** All data is derived from openweathermap.com and is subject to change.
-The forecast is based on the current weather data provided and may not reflect actual conditions at the time of reading.
+* Ground-level atmospheric pressure: 1011 millibars

+(Note: The data will change as you move forward in time.)
 ## Gardening Tips
 **Static Tips for May:**
 This is the main planting month.
 Plant potatoes, carrots, and beets.
 Harden off indoor-grown seedlings before transplanting them outside.
 Start planting summer flowers.